lysdexic-audio/jweb-object-detection/README.md

 ## Notes

-Still images seem to work best when faces are not too far from the camera.
+Still images seem to work best when objects are not too far from the camera.

 ## Resources